 As the total number of the old 60ft cars before the 160's arrived and old cars began being taken out of service was 1572, it would be finally a total replacement, plus fleet expansion of almost 100.

 As the year progressed, 46's began arriving on the A; and the 42/40m's all went to Queens or 207th for retirement.
 By Summer, the last slants ran on the A;; then, the last 38's ran on the C, and shortly after, the modifieds were gone from the Queens lines.
 The E became almost 100% R160, and the F took on a heavy 160 presence.

 Plans called for the C to become full length, using both 32's and a few 46's, as they continue to be sent over from Jamaica.
-(Again, makes you wonder why they didn't just do that with the 42's; instead of messing up the station stop signs (with crude tape or marker drawing of the numbers often) as I saw when I worked on the line in the summer).
-But this continues to be delayed.
-There's also sometimes talk of 32's being sent to East NY when the rest of the 42's were gone, and the 32's are the only old cars left.
+(Makes you wonder why they didn't just do that with the 42's; instead of messing up the station stop signs (with crude tape or marker drawing of the numbers often) as I saw when I worked on the line in the summer).

 However, after an R44 sent for assessment was determined to have structural problems, then the 44's once again were put on the front line of retirement.
 So they now slowly began to be pulled, as 46's replaced them on the A, and the C remained the same, and 32 and 42 retirement halted.
 (The 42's gradually disappeared from the Queens lines, and went into storage at 207th, and only the five sets at ENY continue to run).
 So now, it would the next batch of new cars would end up replacing the last of the old SMEE's.